cea-hpc/modules/INSTALL.rst

  Implicitly define a prereq or a conflict requirement toward modules specified respectively on :mfcmd:`module load<module>` or :mfcmd:`module unload<module>` commands in modulefile. (default=yes)

+ This installation option defines the default value of the :mconfig:`implicit_requirement` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html